dendronhq/dendron-docs/notes/dev.process.qa.test.snapshot-testing.md

 ### Hard to understand what went wrong

-Snapshot test failures don't tell us why it failed.
+Snapshot test failures don't tell us **why it failed**.
 It simply tells us that a certain output that we are checking for has been altered.
 With many moving parts involved, it makes debugging hard / take longer without knowing the full picture.

 ### Easy to update, hard to verify

-Currently, most of our snapshot tests coexist with some specific unit test that verifies that the behavior of a piece of code is correct.
+Currently, most of our **snapshot tests coexist with some specific unit test that verifies that the behavior of a piece of code is correct**.

 Often times, when working on a change, we will run into a giant list of failing snapshot tests.